Sebastian-gthb/Fire.pas/README.md

 # Fire.pas
 Turbo Pascal assembly: a fire graphic demo on 320x200 256 colors

-My wrote this Tubro Pascal programms from September 1997 up to December 1999.
+I wrote this Tubro Pascal programms from September 1997 up to December 1999.
 I found the idea in a broken source code without the right colors.
 After I analysed the code, I write a completly new code in assembly and optimized and speed up to run this slowly on a 80286 at 16Mhz.

 ## Screenshot